 - Heat a medium soup pot over medium-high heat.
 Add the diced onions and two tablespoons of vegetable stock and stir.
 Water saute the onions, adding small of amounts of veggie stock when needed to prevent sticking, for 5 minutes or until translucent.
 Add the garlic and cook for an additional 2 minutes.
 Add sliced mushrooms and cook for 5 minutes, stirring often.
 Add a little veggie stock if need, but the mushroom will add enough liquid you will probably not need to do this.
 Raise heat to high and add white wine, cook for five minutes stirring often.

-- Add 4 cups of vegetable stock to pot and stir.
+- Add 4 cups of vegetable stock, dried thyme and no-salt seasoning to pot and stir.
 Cover and simmer on low-heat for 15 minutes.

 - In a food processor or high-powered blender, puree soaked cashews (drained of water) and ½ cup unsweetened non-dairy milk of choice (I used almond milk).
 Add 1 cup of soup and puree until smooth and creamy.
 Slowly whisk in soup and cashew puree to the pot and stir.